Time-Optimal and Energy-Efficient Deterministic Consensus: Model and Preliminaries

-Every player starts with an input value that is assigned from a set $D$ of integers.
+\inline Consensus: Every player starts with an input value that is assigned from a set $D$ of integers.
 In Section~\ref{sec:multi}, we assume that $D$ is of size at most polynomial in $n$, whereas in Section~\ref{sec:binary}, we restrict $D$ to be $\{0,1\}$.
-An algorithm solves consensus if, in any execution and for any input assignment, the following properties hold: \begin{compactitem} \item \textit{Termination}: Every non-faulty player eventually decides on some value. \item \textit{Agreement}: If some player decides on $v$ in an execution $\alpha$, then every other player who decides must also decide on $v$. \item \textit{Validity}: Any decision value must be the input value of some player (including the faulty ones). \end{compactitem} As is standard in literature, for \emph{binary consensus}, we assume that $\Delta=\{0,1\}$ is of size 2, while, \emph{multi-value consensus} refers to the case where $\Delta$ is of larger size.
+An algorithm solves consensus if, in any execution and for any input assignment, the following properties hold: \begin{itemize} \item \textit{Termination}: Every non-faulty player eventually decides on some value. \item \textit{Agreement}: If some player decides on $v$ in an execution $\alpha$, then every other player who decides must also decide on $v$. \item \textit{Validity}: Any decision value must be the input value of some (possibly faulty) player. \end{itemize}